Robo4607/Testing/README.md

 5. Now you have access to the same project as everyone.
 Likely some problems will occur since I don't think I made the paths relative. <br>
 6. Have fun fixing and tinkering, you are now using Git. <br>

 Done working?
-Ready to sync your local branch: <br>
+Ready to sync your remote branch with your local branch: <br>
-TODO
+In Eclipse: <br>
+Right click on the project.
+Go to team->remote->Push... <br>
+Custom URI, URI: https://github.com/Robo4607/Testing.git.
+Authenticate with Git username and password. <br>
+Source ref: master.
+Destination ref: %YourBranch%.
+Do not use master or someone else's branch.
+Click Add Spec and Finish.

+There is more to Github that we will want to learn but these are the basics to get us started.

+If you have any questions just edit this file and add them below.